- 100% online coursework; complete your degree in 24 months

 To learn more about the online Masters in Clinical Microbiology, contact an Admissions Advisor today at (844) 386-7323.

-*Since each state may have different requirements for licensure as an MLS, each student is encouraged to contact their states regulating agency and review these requirements prior to beginning any degree program.
+* While the completion of this program will make graduates eligible to register for an ASCP Board of Certification Exam, this does not automatically guarantee a graduate will also meet their state’s requirements for state licensure (if applicable).
+Since each state may have different requirements for licensure, each student is encouraged to contact their state’s regulating agency and review these requirements prior to beginning any degree program.

 To be accepted to this program, you must have: